Misty Programming Language:Functions

 A function literal may not be placed in a do loop.

-The input list can be open (each input name on its own line) or closed (all input names on the same line, separated with ,comma).
-The input names are bound to the input values when the function is called.
-An input is a def that is initialized by the caller.
-An input list can contain at most 4 names.
-If you need more than 4, consider using a single record or array instead.
+The parameter list can be open (each parameter name on its own line) or closed (all parameter names on the same line, separated with a space).
+The parameter names are bound to the arguments when the function is called.
+A parameter is a def that is initialized by the caller.

 optional_default "" space '|' space expression

-An input list is a list of zero thru four names, separated by commas or stacked vertically.
-When the function is invoked, the input values will be assigned to these names and made available to the body.
-The body can not modify the inputs, but can modify the values of the inputs if they are not stone.
-Inputs behave as def, not var.
-The number of names in the input list determines the function's arity.
-If the function is invoked with too many input values, the excess input values are ignored.
+When the function is invoked, the arguments will be assigned to these names and made available to the body.
+The body can not modify the parameters, but can modify the values of the parameters if they are not stone.
+Parameters behave as def, not var.
+The number of names in the parameter list determines the function's arity.
+If the function is invoked with too many arguments, it disrupts.

 Body